alphagov/paas-developer-docs/docs/deploying_apps/jenkins.md

 ## Setting up the Cloud Foundry plugin

 Before you do this, make sure you first [set up the credentials plugin](/deploying_apps/jenkins/#setting-up-the-credentials-plugin).
+To install it manually:

 1. In the Jenkins web interface, click on **Manage Jenkins**, then **Manage Plugins**.
 2. Click on the **Available** tab and find "Cloud Foundry Plugin".
 Check the box to select the plugin, then click either **Install without restart** or **Download now and install after restart** at the bottom of the interface.